korovod/kenotron/docs/3d_parallelism.md

 #### Trainer

-Q: What's the main idea behind brrr’s model initialization?
+Q: What's the main idea behind Nanotron’s model initialization?

 A: The main idea is to initialize models directly on the device and datatype we want by overriding PyTorch's default initialization.
-For example, by default PyTorch may initialize weights on CPU and in fp32. brrr overrides this so we can initialize directly in target precision format on GPUs from the start.
+For example, by default PyTorch may initialize weights on CPU and in fp32.
+Nanotron overrides this so we can initialize directly in target precision format on GPUs from the start.

-Q: How does brrr’s model initialization context manager work?
+Q: How does Nanotron’s model initialization context manager work?
 (3 steps)

 A:
 - Step 1: Enter context: Override nn.Module register methods and tensor creation functions